 5. Get away alone as a couple, without the kids.
 Do this partnership right, and it will endure long after the children are gone.
 Money tight?
 Arrange to bunk the kids with Gramma or a friend; sleep naked, enjoy breakfast in bed, be romantic.
 Take your turn keeping the friend's children to return the favor.

 6. Make family get-togethers special by keeping the TV off and using your imagination.
 Get out the board games.
 Show the kids what you used to do as kids.
 Tell family stories.
 Get up a ball game in the backyard or nearby park.
 After a family dinner at my house recently, three generations played charades of sorts -- complete with impromptu costumes.
 We divided into teams of two adults and one child, then suggested or let the kids decide what story they wanted to act out.
 Grampa, Daddy, and Zach draped towels around their shoulders to become dueling Three Musketeers.
 Brittany, Aunt, and Uncle did Little Red Riding Hood.
 Confined to the couch with a bad back, Mom was the slumbering Snow White, three-year-old Ashley a weeping dwarf, and Gramma the Prince Charming who awoke her.
 We not only played and laughed together, but the kids didn't want to quit.

 7. Consider family camping trips.
 Several families I know get together every Labor Day weekend at a campground, expanding the number of tents to cover the growing numbers of grandchildren.

-This article was excerpted with permission of the publisher,
+Article was excerpted with permission of publisher,

 Beyond Words Publishing, (800) 284-9673.